strapi/strapi/docs/3.0.0-beta.x/guides/queries.md

 ### `search`

-Returns entries base on a search on all fields allowing it. (this feature will return all entries on sqlite).
+Returns entries based on a search on all fields allowing it. (this feature will return all entries on sqlite).

 #### Examples